Locally tail-scale invariant scoring rules for evaluation of extreme value forecasts: Introduction

 An example of a commonly used proper scoring rule is the Continuous Ranked Probability Score (CRPS), which is defined as

-where $F$ is the cumulative distribution functions of the forecast distribution $\p$.
-Another popular example is the logarithmic score $LS(\p,y) =\log f(y)$, where $f$ is density function of $\p$.
+where $F$ is the cumulative distribution function of the forecast distribution $\p$, and $1(\cdot)$ is the indicator function.
+Another popular example is the logarithmic score $LS(\p,y) =\log f(y)$, where $f$ is the density function of $\p$.
 Both of these scores are widely used in meteorology, climate science, and finance ~\citep{Opschoor2017CombiningRules,Ingebrigtsen2015EstimationField,Haiden2019EvaluationUpgrade}.
 The choice of scoring rule allows an evaluator to emphasise the desired features of the prediction.
 For extreme events, one typically is interested in the behaviour of the prediction in the tail of the distribution.
-One way of doing this is to simply weigh the proper score $S_0$ with a weight function $w$ and form a new score $S(\p,y)=w(y)S_0(\p,y)$.
+One way of doing this is to simply multiply the proper score $S_0$ with a weight function $w$ and form a new score $S(\p,y)=w(y)S_0(\p,y)$.
 However, this score is not proper unless $w(y)$ is constant~\citep{Gneiting2011ComparingRules} and alternative ways of weighting should be used.
-Several such proper weighted scores exist~\citep[see e.g.][]{Diks2011,Todter2012GeneralizationDecomposition,Gneiting2011ComparingRules}, with a popular one being the threshold weighted CRPS (wCRPS) presented by \citet{Gneiting2011ComparingRules}, where a weight function is included in the kernel of the CRPS,
+Several such proper weighted scores exist~\citep[see e.g.][]{Diks2011,Todter2012GeneralizationDecomposition,Gneiting2011ComparingRules}, with a popular one being the threshold weighted CRPS (wCRPS) by \citet{Gneiting2011ComparingRules}, where a weight function is included in the kernel of the CRPS,

 Here $w(x)$ is a non-negative function that can be chosen to put more emphasis on large values.
 However, what weight function to use is not obvious.
 The forecaster's dilemma, as presented by \citet{Lerch2017}, describes the problem that forecasters can be encouraged to exaggerate their predictions, since the effect of missing a calamity is worse than wrongfully predicting one.
 To avoid this, the choice of the weight function should ideally be made by the user of the forecasts rather than by the forecaster.